Dogfight: Persian Gulf War

 In the Gulf War of 1990–91, dogfighting once again proved its usefulness when the Coalition Air Force had to face off against the Iraqi Air Force, which at the time was the fifth largest in the world.
 By the second day of the war, the Coalition achieved air superiority.
 Many dogfights occurred during the short conflict, often involving many planes.
 By the end of January, 1991, the term "furball" became a popular word to describe the hectic situation of many dogfights, occurring at the same time within the same relatively small airspace.
 By the end of the war, the U.S. claimed 39 Iraqi aircraft in air-to-air victories to the loss of only one F/A-18.
 Of the 39 victories, 36 were taken by F-15 Eagles.

 Balkans conflict

-During the Balkans conflict, in 1999 (the Kosovo War), five MiG-29s of the Yugoslav Air Force were shot down in dogfights with NATO aircraft.
-The first was on March 24, by a Dutch F-16AM Falcon, and two were downed on the same night by U.S. F-15s.
-A day later, two more MiG-29s were shot down by an F-16 and F-15.
+During the Balkans conflict, in 1999 (the Kosovo War), six MiG-29s of the Yugoslav Air Force were shot down in dogfights with NATO aircraft.
+The first was on 24 March by a Dutch F-16AM Falcon, and two were downed on the same night by U.S. F-15s.
+Two days later, two more MiG-29s were shot down by an F-15.
+The last MiG was shot down on 4 May by a U.S. F-16.

-Eritrean–Ethiopian War (1998-2000)
+Eritrean–Ethiopian War (1998–2000)

 The war became the first to see 4th-generation jet fighters battle with each other.
 Most of the losses to Eritrean MiG-29s were caused by dogfights with Ethiopian Su-27s.